 Counseling staff are responsible for following up with customers that have not responded to the letter.
-All attempts to contact the customer must be documented in STARS.
+All attempts to contact the customer must be documented in the case management system.
 DVR staff must attempt and document multiple methods of contact (mail, phone, email, etc.).